HermannKroll/NarrativeIntelligence/README.md

 - Gzip is required to shrink down large results
 - HTTP is forwarded to HTTPS
 - Proxy Headers are set to that gunicorn accepts the forwarded messages.
 - We assume that gunicorn and Django will run on port 8080.
-This port must NOT be rachable from outside.
+This port must NOT be reachable from outside.
 ```
 user www-data;
 worker_processes auto;